Religion in Ethiopia: Freedom of religion

-In 2023, the country was scored 1 out of 4 for religious freedom.
+In 2022, the country was scored 1 out of 4 for religious freedom by Freedom House.
 Local conflicts have included violence along religious lines.

 In the same year, it was ranked as the 39th worst country in the world to be a Christian.

 Religious politics and tensions

 Freedom of religion is provided by the constitution of 1995, and freedom of worship had also been guaranteed by the 1930 and 1955 Constitutions of Ethiopia, although in certain localities this principle is not always respected in practice.
 There is no state religion, and it is forbidden to form political parties based upon religion; all religious groups are required to register with the government, and renew their registration once every three years.
 It is a crime in Ethiopia to incite one religion against another.
 Ethiopian Orthodox Tewahedo Church published works by an unknown author written in Ge'ez and translated to Amharic in 1986 which claimed Habesha should refrain from sexual intercourse with Oromo, Muslims, Shanqella, Falasha and animals because it was an abomination.
 Discrimination against Muslims has been rampant since the creation of modern Ethiopia, Muslims were marginalized in the Haile Selassie era which led to the 1974 Ethiopian Muslim protests.
 Haile Selassie actually came to power during the rise of opposition to Muslims in government positions.
+During the late 1960s, merely 2 out of 68 senior government officials were Muslim, consisting of one Somali and one Harari.
+Former house speaker Dawit Yohannes stated parties were denied EPRDF membership due to their Muslim links.
 U.S ambassador David H. Shinn stated in 2005 that the Ethiopian leadership continued to be largely Christian.
 Tension between Christian and Muslim Oromo were witnessed during the 2005 Ethiopian general election, when Muslim Arsi Oromo denounced the Shewa Oromo for participating in political nepotism.
 There is some tension between members of the Ethiopian Orthodox Church and Protestant Christians, as well as between the Ethiopian Orthodox and Muslims in general.
 According to the Barnabas Fund, 55 churches were torched in March 2011 in the Jimma Zone by Muslims after a dispute.
 In December 2019 several mosques and Muslim owned businesses were attacked in the Christian dominated Amhara Region.

 Human rights groups have regularly accused the government of arresting activists, journalists and bloggers to stamp out dissent among some religious communities.
 Lengthy prison terms were handed to 17 Muslim activists on 3 August 2015 ranging from 7 to 22 years.
 They were charged with trying to create an Islamic state in the majority Christian country.
 All the defendants denied the charges and claimed that they were merely protesting in defence of their rights.